AlexAlBasosi/ibpv2-enablement/README.md

 saas: "{{ lookup('file', 'service-creds.json') | from_json }}"
 ```

-2. Create a file named `service-creds.json` that contains valid service credentials for an IBM Blockchain Platform service instance on IBM Cloud.
+2. Create a file named `service-creds.json` that contains valid service credentials from your IBM Blockchain Platform service instance on IBM Cloud.
 These service credentials should be of the format:

 ```json
 {